Care in parental social media mediation

 Tension: Secrecy

-Teens tend to behave rebelliously (ex: secretly using their phone in bed when parents limit their time).
+Teens tend to behave rebelliously (ex: secretly using phones in bed when parents set limits).

 Care: Motivations